-- All vertical curves shall be designed to provide adequate stopping sight distance.
-If not previously defined, then a "K" value of 20 shall be used for local streets.
-The design speed for local streets is 25 MPH. - 8.
-Private streets shall be constructed per local street city standards, which are depicted in Standard Detail ST-13.
-For reference, please see RMC Section 12.02.075. - Street typical cross-sections shall be included in the plans and shall reference the appropriate City Standard Details.
-Do not include reproductions of the standard details in any City of Richland plan submittals. - 10.
-The vision-clearance triangle (VCT) shall be shown at commercial driveways and at all lots fronting at intersections, in accordance with RMC Chapter 12.11.020 (Intersection Sight Distance).
-If the intersection is in a curve, it will have to be evaluated per AASHTO guidelines.
-This information may need to be designed by the engineer of record and supplied to the surveyor of record for inclusion into the final plat document. - 11.
+- 1. Value can be modified under discretion of City Traffic Engineer - 2.
+Note that the design speed can differ from the posted speed limit - 12.
 The mailbox cluster unit shall be shown in the plan view (if applicable).
 The location shall allow for access by pedestrians with physical disabilities, as well as avoid being a sight line hazard if close to an intersection.
-Mailbox clusters shall not be located on Collector or Arterial Streets. - 12.
+Mailbox clusters shall be located on neither Collector nor Arterial Streets. - 13.
 If the City Fire Marshal requires a secondary emergency vehicle access, it shall be included in the construction plan set and be designed to the following standards: - 2-inches compacted gravel, minimum (temp.
 SEVA only). - 2% cross-slope, maximum. - 5% slope, maximum.
-Any access road steeper than 5% shall be paved or be approved by the Fire Marshal. - Be 20-feet in width. - Have radii that are accommodating with those needed for City Fire apparatus. - 13.
+Any access road steeper than 5% shall be paved or be approved by the Fire Marshal. - Be 20-feet in width. - Have radii that are accommodating with those needed for City Fire apparatus. - 14.
 Secondary emergency vehicles accesses (SEVA's) shall be 20-feet wide, as noted above.
 Longer secondary accesses can be built to 12-feet wide with the approval of the City of Richland Fire Marshal, however turn-outs are required at a spacing acceptable to the Fire Dept. Temporary SEVA's shall be constructed with 2-inches of compacted gravel, at a minimum.
-Permanent SEVA's shall be paved with 2-inches of asphalt over 4-inches of gravel, at a minimum. - 14.
+Permanent SEVA's shall be paved with 2-inches of asphalt over 4-inches of gravel, at a minimum. - 15.
 Local and collector streets shall be constructed with HMA Class 3/8-inch PG 64H-28 mix design.
 Arterial streets shall be constructed with HMA Class 1⁄2-inch PG 64H-28 mix design.